beau1399/porpus/README.md

 * Tight development loop
 * __A quick path to making what you want to make__

+More specfically:
+* Reitit for routing and parameter coercion
+* Figwheel for ClojureScript reloading
+* Ring for Clojure reloading
+* Hiccup for HTML generation

-This document begins by describing how to generate a Porpus site, which comes complete with examples of how to do basic Web development tasks which you can clone and extend.
-This demonstration is intended to serve as a self-contained tutorial that will have you doing Web development in Clojure very quickly, and it assumes only a basic understanding of how Web applications in general work, along with knowledge of basic Clojure data structures and function call syntax.
+This document begins by describing how to generate a Porpus site, which comes complete with examples of how to do basic Web development tasks for you to clone and extend.
+This is intended to serve as a self-contained tutorial that will have you doing Web development quickly.
+It assumes only a basic understanding of how Web applications in general work, along with knowledge of basic Clojure data structures and function call syntax.

 ## Quick Start